-Dry ingredient tip - If you don't mind getting out another bowl, you should mix all the dry ingredients before adding to the wet ingredients.
-This ensures the baking soda, salt, and spices get evenly mixed.
-Clumps of baking soda can taste like soap.
+Dry ingredient tip - If you don’t mind, please get another bowl and mix all the dry ingredients before adding them to the wet ingredients.
+This will ensure that the baking soda, salt, and spices are evenly mixed.
+Clumps of baking soda can give a soapy taste.

 Step 6.
 Bake for 10-12 minutes until just starting to turn golden on the edges (the top will still appear a little soft.)
 Remove from the oven and let sit for about 10 minutes on the baking tray, then move to a cooling rack.

-Step 7.
-Place the cooling rack over a piece of waxed paper or parchment paper and either dip the tops of the cooled cookies directly in the icing or spoon the icing over the cookies.
+Step 8.
+Place the wire rack over a piece of waxed paper or parchment paper and either dip the tops of the cooled cookies directly in the icing or spoon the icing over the cookies.
 The excess icing will drizzle off the cookies onto the waxed paper.